terhechte/appventure/guides/pattern_matching/advanced_pattern_matching/expressionpattern.md

 this terrific blog post by Austin Zheng](http://austinzheng.com/2014/12/17/custom-pattern-matching/).

 This completes list of possible switch patterns.
-Before we move on, there\'s one final thing to discuss.
+Our next topic is flow control in `switch` statements.